feature-sliced/steiger/packages/steiger-plugin-fsd/src/public-api/README.md

 >
 > Modules outside of this slice/segment can only reference the public API, not the internal file structure of the slice/segment.
 > https://feature-sliced.design/docs/reference/slices-segments#public-api-rule-on-slices

-A corollary to this rule is that the layer itself should not have an index file.

 Examples of project structures that pass this rule:
 ```md